Wiped Film Distillation & Evaporation

 REQUEST A QUOTE

-Pope ProPass 600 Canna Still
+Pope ProPass 600 Wiped-Film Molecular Still

 The system comes ready to process the two typical passes – terpenes removal and cannabinoid distillation.
 Additional passes are also possible.
 For large feed lots, two ProPass modules linked together are highly recommended for optimization of daily throughput and minimization of maintenance and cleaning/drying time between passes.
 Linking together more units is also possible at any time.